 Woah.
 So, your skate career began on September 11th 2001.

 What do you think about that?

 I think that everything happens for a reason.

 Braydon Frontside Flip Double Set.
 Photo: Yoon Sul

-You were living with Jaimie Owens?
+You were living with Jaime Owens?

-I was sleeping on the streets of Venice beach and he helped me.
+I was sleeping on the streets of Venice Beach and he helped me.